What is 1p36 Deletion Syndrome?

 - Developmental delay: Most young children with 1p36 Deletion Syndrome sit up, walk and talk later than usual.
 Speech is often more delayed than other skills.
 Many individuals with 1p36 Deletion Syndrome have difficulty talking and may benefit from the use of sign language or assisted communication devices.
 Early intervention services and intensive speech therapy are recommended to maximize an individual's abilities.

 - Intellectual disability: Older children and adults with 1p36 Deletion Syndrome have some degree of intellectual disability.
 Some children with 1p36 Deletion Syndrome can talk and assist in their daily care, while others are not verbal and require constant care.
-Although the degree of intellectual disability may be somewhat dependent on the size of the deletion, there is presently no way to accurately predict what an infant's IQ with be when they grow up.
+Although the degree of intellectual disability may be somewhat dependent on the size of the deletion, there is presently no way to accurately predict what an infant's IQ will be when they grow up.

 - Congenital malformations: Babies with 1p36 Deletion Syndrome may be born with birth defects such as cleft lip, cleft palate, structural heart defects or malformations of the brain.
 Surgery may help correct some of these problems.